DDMAL/jSymbolic2/README.md

 generated by jSymbolic when feature extraction is complete, and to initiate feature extraction.

+The jSymbolic GUI also includes a single Information menu, with the following commands:

+- About: Displays a small window showing basic information about jSymbolic.
+- Help: Brings up a browsable window permitting access to this manual.

+More details on the GUI are provided in the jSymbolic manual.

 ### THE JSYMBOLIC CONFIGURATION SETTINGS FILE

 jSymbolic includes a special configuration settings file format.
 The key advantage of this file is that it allows users to preserve feature extraction settings between sessions.
-It can also be used to keep a record of extraction settings that were used, and can also be transmitted to other researchers for the purpose of complete feature extraction t ransparency.
+It can also be used to keep a record of extraction settings that were used, and can also be transmitted to other researchers for the purpose of complete feature extraction transparency.

 The optional jSymbolic configuration settings file is a simple text file that allows the user to specify jSymbolic settings related to: